bigbadcon/bbc-11ty/src/covid-19.md

 Built using MERV 13 furnace filters and box fans, Corsi-Rosenthal boxes provide an inexpensive and portable way to improve ventilation and air quality.
 Corsi-Rosenthal boxes will be placed around the Go Play NW venue.
 For more information see this article by [CleanAirCrew.org](https://cleanaircrew.org/box-fan-filters/).

 ### Hand sanitizer and sanitizing wipes
-Hand sanitizer and sanitizing wipes
 We will provide hand sanitizing stations for attendee use, as well as sanitizing wipes for tables and play materials.

 ## Recommendations{#recommendations}
-In addition to our Vaccination and Masking Requirements, we encourage you to follow  To make sure our convention is a fun and safe event for everyone, we encourage you to.
+To make sure our convention is a fun and safe event for everyone, we encourage you to follow these recommendations.

 * If you feel sick or had close contact with a COVID-19 positive individual and are waiting for your test results, PLEASE STAY HOME.
 See our [COVID-19 refund policy](#covid-19-refund-policy).
-* If you tested positive for COVID-19 within the previous 10 days, PLEASE STAY HOME..
+* If you tested positive for COVID-19 within the previous 10 days, PLEASE STAY HOME.
 See our [COVID-19 refund policy](#covid-19-refund-policy).
 * Take a rapid test the day of Go Play NW 2023 if one is available.
 * Get up-to-date on your vaccinations and COVID-19 boosters; see [How Do I Find a COVID-19 Vaccine or Booster?](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/How-Do-I-Get-a-COVID-19-Vaccine.html) for help finding a COVID-19 vaccine location near you.
 * Practice social distancing!
 Leave 6 feet of space between you and anyone outside of your table.